emiliano-poggi/aura/prototype.md

   ````
 * A narrative is loaded and analyzed.
 * At least one analytical layer runs end-to-end.
-* Outputs are written to disk.
+* Outputs are written to console (no data persisted on disk).
 * No API calls are required if mock mode is enabled.
 * The execution is documented and reproducible.